Liberal Democratic Party of Russia: 1993–1999

 In the 1993 Duma elections, the pro-reform party supporting President Boris Yeltsin, Russia's Choice, received only 15% of the vote and the new Communist Party of the Russian Federation only 12.4%.
 The LDPR emerged as the winner with 22.9% of the popular vote.
 In effect, the Russian population was divided between those who supported Yeltsin's reforms and to those who did not.
 It is regarded that the popularity of Zhirinovsky and his party arose from the electorate's dissatisfaction with Yeltsin and their desire for a non-communist solution.

 Zhirinovsky is credited with having successfully identified the problems of ordinary Russians and offering simple remedies to solve them.
 For example, he has suggested that all leaders of organized crime should be shot and all Chechens deported from Russia.
 Zhirinovsky also called for territorial expansion of Russia.
 Many of Zhirinovsky's views are highly controversial and the LDPR's success in the early 1990s shocked observers both inside and outside Russia.

 The Duma elected in 1993 was as an interim solution and its mandate expired in 1995.
 During the two years, Zhirinovsky's popularity waned and his party's support was halved in the 1995 elections (11.2%).
 The Communists emerged as the winners, with 22.3% of the vote.

 In the presidential elections of 1996, the LDPR nominated Vladimir Zhirinovsky as a candidate.
 Zhirinovsky gained 5.7% of the votes in the first round.

 In 1999, the party participated in the elections as a "Bloc of Zhirinovsky" since the Central Election Commission initially refused to register in the election lists of LDPR, which received 6.0% of the votes.
 In the 3rd State Duma, Zhirinovsky took up the post of Deputy Chair of the State Duma and the post of the head of the faction occupied by his son Igor Lebedev.

 2000–2009

-In the presidential election of 2000, the party has again put forward Vladimir Zhirinovsky, who won 2.7% of votes.
+In the presidential election of 2000, the party again put forward Vladimir Zhirinovsky, who won 2.7% of votes.

 In the parliamentary elections of 2003, the party won 11.5% of the votes and received 36 seats.

 In the 2004 presidential election, the LDPR nominated Oleg Malyshkin.
 The party leader Vladimir Zhirinovsky was hoping to take the post of Prime Minister of Russia in case of Malyshkin's victory on elections.
 In the end, Malyshkin scored 2% of votes, having lost the election.

 In the legislative elections in 2007, the LDPR received 5,660,823 votes (8.14%) and received 40 seats in the State Duma.

 In the 2008 presidential election, Zhirinovsky was re-nominated as a candidate and scored 9.4% of the vote.